Nie-gif/SECP1513-06/Assignment 2 (Industry Visit 1)/README.md

 ## Reflection
-From the UTM Digital visit, I learned that being in the computing field is not only about coding, but also about having strong management skills to complete projects effectively.
-The visit opened my eyes on how  the computing field is, covering many roles and responsibilities beyond programming.
-This experience really changed my perspective and helped me better understand the demands of a career in computing.
+The PPG industry talk gave me valuable insight on how global organization integrates technology to protect nad beautifying this world.
+I also learned that ICT in companies like PPG is not limited to traditional IT support but plays a stratergic role in areas .